ReactiveBayes/ReactiveMP.jl/docs/src/man/model-specification.md

 #### Metadata option

 Is is possible to pass any extra metadata to a factor node with the `meta` option.
-Metadata can be later accessed in message computation rules:
+Metadata can be later accessed in message computation rules.
+See also [Meta specification](@ref user-guide-meta-specification) section.

 ```julia
 z ~ f(x, y) where { meta = ... }